xin-huang/SeleDiff/README.md

 ### Var File

 The Var file is the output file from the first sub-command `compute-var`, which stores variances of pairwise Ω's.
-When using sub-command `compute-diff` to estimate selection differences, `SeleDiff` uses `--var` option to accept a a *SPACE* delimited file without header that specifies variances of Ω' between populations.
+When using sub-command `compute-diff` to estimate selection differences, `SeleDiff` uses `--var` option to accept a a *SPACE* delimited file without header that specifies variances of Ω between populations.

         YRI CEU 1.547660
         YRI CHS 1.639591
         CEU CHS 0.989241

-The first two columns are the population IDs, and the third column is the variances of Ω's between populations.
+The first two columns are the population IDs, and the third column is the variances of Ω between populations.

 ### Divergence Time File